-(1) The values for stock awards in this column represent the grant date fair value of the restricted stock units granted in 2015, computed in accordance with FASB ASC Topic 718.
-Information about the assumptions used to value these awards can be found in Note 11 "Stock-Based Compensation" in our 2015 Annual Report on Form 10-K. Restricted stock units are fully vested on the date of grant, and will be paid in shares of class A common stock following the director's separation from service from UPS.
-Dividends earned on each award are reinvested in additional units at each dividend payable date.
+(1) The values for stock awards in this column represent the grant date fair value of the restricted stock units granted in 2016, computed in accordance with FASB ASC Topic 718.
+Information about the assumptions used to value these awards can be found in Note 11 "Stock-Based Compensation" in our 2016 Annual Report on Form 10-K. Restricted stock units are fully vested on the date of grant, and will be paid in shares of class A common stock following the director's separation from service from UPS.
+Dividends earned on each award are reinvested in additional units at each dividend payable date and are subject to the same payment schedule as the original award.